 After dinner, we were encouraged to climb the stairs to get a nice view.
-There were a lot of stairs, and I was hoping this climb was worth it.
-I was not disappointed, rounded a turn, looked right, and saw a simple structure, lined with hammocks, looking out over the jungle.
+There were a LOT of stairs, and I was hoping this climb was worth it.
+I was not disappointed, as I rounded a turn, looked right, and saw a simple structure, lined with hammocks, looking out over the jungle.
 I was blown away.
 The view was breathtaking.

 The pictures do not do it justice.
 I picked a hammock and relaxed, taking in the amazing view.